bparanj/crystal/programming/javascript/vue/nuxt-ui-pro2.md

 ### 3. Create the Docs Layout Using Nuxt UI Pro

-We already have a docs-like layout available from Nuxt UI Pro.
+We have a docs-like layout available from Nuxt UI Pro.
 Modify `layouts/docs.vue` to wrap the page:

 ```vue
 <!-- layouts/docs.vue -->